oldme/harvests/README.markdown

-SwarmHarvest is an attempt to solve the ugliness of the asynchronous callbacks without forcing you to use promises.
+SwarmHarvest is an attempt to sort out the ugliness of the asynchronous callbacks without promises or control flow libraries.
+Harvest doesn't attempt to resolve all imaginable cases involving asynchronous code but based on my experience it cover all the real cases found in real projects.

- Promises look like a good idea but they were met with some (pasive) resistance.
-In node.js, promises have multiple implementations, many implementations looks too bloated,complex, etc.
+ Promises look like a good idea but they were met with an obvious (but passive) resistance.
+In node.js, promises have multiple implementations but many implementations looks too bloated,complex, etc.
- I personally prefer to not use any promise or flow control library because they all failed my internal beauty tests and I looked for a better alternative.
+ I personally prefer to not use any promise or flow control library because they all failed my internal beauty tests and I always hoped for a better alternative.

- We can maintain our simple API, asynchronous functions without promises bloat and I will show you how it can be done.
+ An harvest handles in a very simple way the dependencies calls.
  The main idea is to create an environment where you continue to call asynchronous functions as usual.
  The only thing that changes is the syntax of calling those functions.
 You call those functions in a Harvest context that magically detects dependencies, make calls,etc.

 ## Simple Example:

-    // we assume 2 functions (asynchronous APIs).
+    // as example, we assume 2 functions (asynchronous APIs for dealing with penguins)

-        loadPenguin(id, success, error)
+        loadPenguin(nickName, successCallBack, errorCallBack)
-        loadPenguinFamily(father, mother, success, error)
+        loadPenguinFamily(father, mother, successCallBack, errorCallBack)

-     //The only conventions is that success(returnedResult) will be called by these APIs when they succeed
+     //the convention is that successCallBack(returnedResult) will be called by these APIs when they succeed and error

     // now, let's see how we load some Penguins var harvest = require("asyn-harvest").create();

-         harvest.load('@father', loadPenguin, 'MrPenguin');
+         harvest.load('father', loadPenguin, 'MrPenguin');
-         harvest.load('@mother', loadPenguin, 'MrsPenguin');
+         harvest.load('mother', loadPenguin, 'MrsPenguin');
-         harvest.load('@family', loadPenguinFamily, '@father', '@mother');
+         harvest.load('family', loadPenguinFamily, wait('father'), wait('mother'));

          harvest.onSuccess(function(harvest){
-            console.log("All those 3 requests are completed and in harvest.family we got thouse cute children");
+            console.log("All those 3 requests are completed and in harvest.family we got those cute penguin children");
             }
          });